AlaskaAirlines/auro/docs/NEW_REACT_PROJECT_SETUP.md

 $ npm i node-sass
 ```

-**NOTE:** If you are setting up in a project where you have customized your WebPack configuration, you may beed to install other resources to get Sass working.
+**NOTE:** If you are setting up in a project where you have customized your WebPack configuration, you may need to install other resources to get Sass working.

-When using Create React App, using Sass is pre-configured, so post install of `node-sass`, the last step is to change the current files from `.css` to `.scss` and their relative references.
+When using Create React App, using Sass is pre-configured, so post the install of `node-sass`, the last step is to change the current files from `.css` to `.scss` and their relative references.

 Install Orion Web Core Stylesheets